- Alexander G. Bradley - Trails Program Field Coordinator - email@example.com - Ext. 106

 Jim has served on several boards including Easter Seals, the New Britain High School endowment, and CFPA.
 He was Telethon Chairman of the Easter Seal’s telethon, Chairman of the Norwich Annual Bishop’s Appeal, and a corporator of New Britain General and the Hospital for Special Care.
 Jim is currently investment chair of the Diocese of Norwich Foundation and he is also treasurer of the New England Vincentian Order endowment.
 Jim lives in Hebron with his wife, Margaret, and has three children.

-Beth (Rhines) Bernard joined Connecticut Forest & Park Association in Fall 2015 as the Program Director for Goodwin Forest Conservation Education Center in Hampton, CT.
-Having worked in environmental education for over fifteen years, Beth is passionate about creating opportunities that connect people with their local environment.
+Beth Bernard joined Connecticut Forest & Park Association in Fall 2015.
+Having worked in environmental education for over twenty years, Beth is passionate about creating opportunities that connect people with their local environment.
 Beth received a Bachelor of Science in Environmental Science and Policy from Clark University in 2000, followed by a Masters Degree in Environmental Education at Antioch New England Graduate School in 2005.
 After her education, Beth gained experience as an educator, volunteer coordinator, and camp director at various environmental and educational organizations including Green Chimneys Children's Services in Carmel, NY and Teatown Lake Reservation in Ossining, NY.

-Having recently relocated to Connecticut's quiet corner, Beth enjoys spending time with her husband Glenn, hiking the local trails, gardening, and playing music.
+Having relocated to Connecticut's quiet corner, Beth enjoys spending time with her family enjoying the local trails.
 Besides her old childhood haunts in central Connecticut, Beth loves to explore New York's Hudson Valley, where she lived and worked for ten years up until her recent move.